 Living with Nature

 This is a three (2011-2014) year partnership project funded by the BIG LOTTERY (£480,000+) and working with communities in 24 Sheffield Council Neighbourhoods.
 The Sheffield and Rotherham Wildlife Trust hold the award and work with Sheffield City Council Housing Services and Helen on this project.
 The Community Engagement team are working with individuals, groups TARAs, Friends Groups, Schools and other local organisations to re-use these forgotten green spaces, and discussions at the on-site events feed into the re-design and management plan for each site.
 Some of the community groups will continue to be involved once the project has finished in June this year.

 Potential areas of research supervision

-Helen is interested in working with PhD candidates who want to research about children’s outdoor environments from playgrounds, to playful landscapes and skateboarder’s use of open spaces.
-She has an increasing interest in how adults control children and young people’s use of outdoor spaces and children in non-western cities, crisis and difficult situations.
+I am interested in working with PhD candidates who want to research about children’s outdoor environments from playgrounds, to playful landscapes and skateboarder’s use of open spaces.
+I have an increasing interest in how adults control children and young people’s use of outdoor spaces and children in non-western cities, crisis and difficult situations.